1. Our core beliefs regarding user privacy and data protection

 Like many websites, this site uses Google Analytics (GA) and Lead Forensics (LF) to track user interaction.
 We use this data to determine the number of people using our site, to better understand how they find and use our web pages and to see their journey through the website.

 Although GA and LF record data such as your geographical location, device, internet browser and operating system, none of this information personally identifies you to us.
-GA and LF also records your computer’s IP address which could be used to personally identify you but Google do not grant us access to this.
-We consider Google and lead Forensics to be third-party data processors (see Section 6.0 below).
+GA and LF also records your computer’s IP address which could be used to personally identify you, but Google does not grant us access to this.
+We consider Google and Lead Forensics to be third-party data processors (see Section 5.0 below).

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.